-Canon 5D versus Canon 800D
+Canon 5D vs 800D

 The Canon EOS 5D and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were officially introduced, respectively, in August 2005 and February 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the 800D provides 24 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (800D) sensor.
+The 5D has a resolution of 12.7 megapixels, whereas the 800D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D is notably smaller (24 percent) than the Canon 5D.
 Moreover, the 800D is substantially lighter (41 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (800D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |4.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|